Nafissa37/DS-499/README.md

 The primary objectives of this research include:

-- **Develop Predictive Models for Tree Benefits**: Implement **decision trees and random forests** to predict tree benefits based on species, size, and location.
+- **Develop Predictive Models for Tree Benefits**
+  - Implement **decision trees and random forests** to predict tree benefits based on species, size, and location.

-- **Identify Opportunities for Urban Greening**: Determine which parts of Pittsburgh could **benefit from additional tree planting** based on environmental impact analysis.
+- **Identify Opportunities for Urban Greening**
+  - Determine which parts of Pittsburgh could **benefit from additional tree planting** based on environmental impact analysis.

-- **Improve Data Science and Machine Learning Skills**: Apply **data wrangling, feature engineering, model validation, and performance measurement** techniques to derive meaningful takeaways from the dataset.
+- **Improve Data Science and Machine Learning Skills**
+  - Apply **data wrangling, feature engineering, model validation, and performance measurement** techniques to derive meaningful takeaways from the dataset.